 It’s also worth knowing that the ground is rough and hilly underfoot.
 And the weather in Iceland can be unpredictable.
 So you’ll need sturdy walking shoes or boots, along with waterproofs and warm layers.

 We also recommend a daypack with plenty of food and water.
-This is because a round-trip hike could take around 5 to 8 hours, depending on your fitness level and the trail you choose.
+This is because hikes can be long, taking several hours.

 - Go on your very own Iceland volcano tour

-- Related: 8 volcanic experiences to have in Iceland
+- Related: Volcanic experiences to have in Iceland

 2. Kleifarvatn lake